Información en español

 Rulemaking

 EtO sterilization and aeration facilities are subject to local, state, and federal regulations.
-South Coast AQMD Rule 1405 (PDF) - Control of Ethylene Oxide and Chlorofluorocarbon Emissions from Sterilization or Fumigation Processes reduces emissions of EtO from sterilization operations.
+South Coast AQMD Rule 1405 (PDF) - Control of Ethylene Oxide Emissions from Sterilization and Related Operations.

 During South Coast AQMD's monitoring efforts at several commercial EtO sterilization facilities, the agency became aware of fugitive emissions from sources that were not previously known.
 South Coast AQMD’s investigation has identified that existing pollution controls will need to be upgraded and measures will be needed to reduce fugitive emissions.
-We are working on amending Rule 1405 to strengthen requirements to address fugitive emissions, as well as provisions to further reduce EtO emissions from operations at these facilities.
-The rulemaking process, including Working Group meetings are ongoing and open to the public.
-Upcoming meeting dates can be found at the Proposed Amended Rule 1405 page.
+Rule 1405 was amended on December 1, 2023 to strengthen requirements for sterilization and storage facilities.
+The updated rule applies to 15 sterilization facilities which are required to upgrade existing or add new pollution controls and implement measures to monitor and minimize stack and fugitive emissions.
+Additionally, storage facilities that receive products sterilized by EtO may also be required to monitor emissions at the fenceline.
+More details related to Rule 1405 requirements can be found on the Rule 1405 webpage

 Press Releases